-the university is not a party to the contract nor responsible for the performance thereof, and
+the university is not a party to the contract nor responsible for the performance thereof,

-the university is not liable in any way for property of the client utilized for test, observation, or otherwise in connection with the consulting engagement, nor for consequent damages.Faculty shall use the form provided by the Office of the Vice President for Research for this purpose.
+the university is not liable in any way for property of the client utilized for test, observation, or otherwise in connection with the consulting engagement, nor for consequent damages, and

+Intellectual property in which the university or a university partner may have an ownership interest (e.g., pursuant to university policy or agreement) may not be transferred by university employees while engaged in consulting activities.
+Ownership of any intellectual property shall be determined pursuant to the university’s Intellectual Property policy or the applicable sponsored research or other agreement.
+To the extent the consulting agreement is inconsistent with any of the faculty member’s obligations under the university’s intellectual property policy or an applicable sponsored research agreement, the faculty member’s obligations to the university, or university partner under an applicable sponsored research agreement, shall prevail.

+Faculty shall use the form provided by the Office of the Vice President for Research for this purpose.

 COMPETITIVE BIDS